sleelin/portfolito/docs/components/content/details.md

 ### List Variant

 For convenience, the details element can host list items by setting the `variant` attribute to `list`.
-In this variant, the `content` part is rendered as a `<ul>` element, and list items are styled and animated on entry, as in the example below.
+In this variant, the `content` part is rendered as a `<ul />` element, and list items are styled and animated on entry, as in the example below.

 <demo>
   <content-details variant="list">